rushilsingh/twitter/README.md

 The current python script is used for the following purposes:
-1. To delete all tweets that have not been liked and are not in response to one of your followers.
+1. To delete all tweets that have not been liked, have not been retweeted and are not in response to one of your followers.
 2. To unlike all tweets that are not tweeted by one of your followers

 Note: